stanford-cs248/Cardinal3D/docs/pathtracer/intersecting_objects.md

 ### **Step 2: Intersecting Spheres (EXTRA CREDIT ONLY)**

 As you did with triangles, implement the `hit` routines for the `Sphere` class in `student/shapes.cpp`.
-Remember that your intersection tests should respect the ray's `time_bound`.
+Remember that your intersection tests should respect the ray's `dist_bound`.